0:00

 The Cincinnati Police Department Homicide Unit, at the request of the Sheriff’s Office, took the lead in the Homicide Investigation, assisted by the Department’s Traffic Unit and their sophisticated crash reconstruction technology.

 Before the day was out, detectives signed a complaint against Hinton for Aggravated Murder with a Peace Officer specification (with the possibility of a death sentence).
-He was arrested at the hospital on the resulting warrant.
+He was arrested at the hospital for the resulting warrant.

 He was arraigned the next morning on May 3, 2025 before Judge Tyrone K. Yates.
 Judge Yates designated John Kennedy and Tim Bicknell as his trial attorneys who requested a continuance of the arraignment.
 Judge Yates continued the case to May 6, 2025 and ordered, at the attorneys’ request, that Hinton be held in the Clermont County Jail without bond.